Pros and Cons of Using a PEO Company

 What’s the difference between a PEO and a payroll provider?

 PEOs are co-employers, meaning that they share the employer’s responsibilities.
 When a company enters into a contract with a PEO, its employees become employees of the PEO.
 This allows the PEO to pool the employees of many smaller companies together to get better rates on health insurance, workers’ compensation and state unemployment.
 Many also offer HR services, which allow the businesses to completely outsource the HR management function.
+The PEOs will help to recruit and onboard new employees and administer programs to help increase employee retention rates.
 In addition, PEOs are typically regulated on the state level.

 Payroll providers, on the other hand, are not co-employers.
 While they process payroll and file taxes on a client’s behalf, the client’s employees do not become the provider’s employees.
 Many providers offer HR software, but, unlike PEOs, the HR function remains in-house.
 The key difference is that these tools help in-house employees become more efficient.
 Also, most reputable payroll providers are endorsed by the IRS.